spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

 <!--NOTE-->

-When defining the port manually, the port must not already be in use and within the defined `NodePort` range.
+When defining the port manually, the port must not already be in use and be within the defined `NodePort` range.
 Per [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) the default port range is 30000-32767.

 <!--END_NOTE-->

 ## Monitoring

-To learn more about the monitoring experience in Data Flow using Prometheus running on Kubernetes, please refer to the [Stream Monitoring](%currentPath%/feature-guides/streams/monitoring/#kubernetes) or [Task Monitoring](%currentPath%/feature-guides/batch/monitoring/#kubernetes) guides.
+To learn more about the monitoring experience in Data Flow with Prometheus running on Kubernetes, see the [Stream Monitoring](%currentPath%/feature-guides/streams/monitoring/#kubernetes) or [Task Monitoring](%currentPath%/feature-guides/batch/monitoring/#kubernetes) guides.